harshithvh/url-shortener/README.md

 > Gets saved in mongoDB database for quick access

 ## Quick Start
-Add your mongoDB URI credentials to the config.env file
+Add your MONGO_URI to the .env file

 ```
 # Install dependencies